Saturday, March 3, 2012

 2004: Metallica began a 137-day tour of North America with a show at the America West Arena in Phoenix, Arizona.

-2008: Jeff Healey ("Angel Eyes"), who had lost his sight to retinoblastoma, a rare cancer of the eyes that required his eyes being surgically removed when he was eight months old, died of a spread of the cancer.
+2008: Jeff Healey ("Angel Eyes"), who had lost his sight to retinoblastoma, a rare cancer of the eyes that required his eyes being surgically removed when he was eight months old, died at age 42 of the spreading of the cancer in Toronto, Ontario, Canada.
 Healey had been able to live cancer-free for 38 years until he developed sarcoma in his legs that spread to his lungs.

 2008: Amy Winehouse placed at #1 in the U.K. with her album Back to Black.

-2009: Liverpool University in England began a Masters program on the Beatles, popular music and society.
+2009: Liverpool Hope University in England began a Masters program on the Beatles, popular music and society.

 2011: James Taylor and Quincy Jones were honored with National Medal of Arts Awards from U.S. President Barack Obama at the White House in Washington, D.C.